Ready for the details? Get the 2022 Official Rules document or read on for an overview.

 - 2 GB RAM or lower

-Augmented Reality (AR), Virtual Reality (VR) or Mixed Reality (MR) Experiences:
+The following Augmented Reality (AR), Virtual Reality (VR), or Mixed Reality (MR) experiences are supported:

 - HTC Vive